-For the six-month period ended
+For the nine-month period ended

-30 June 2019 30 June 2018
+30 September 2019 30 September 2018

-Short-term employee benefits 2.492 2.552
+Short-term employee benefits 3.500 3.361

-Post-employment benefits 72 70
+Post-employment benefits 122 116

-Termination benefits 522
+Termination benefits 280 920

-Total 2.564 3.144
+Total 3.902 4.397

-- e) The Company participates in the following jointly controlled operations with other third parties relating to exploration and production of hydrocarbons in Greece, either directly or indirectly, through its subsidiaries: - Edison International SpA HELPE Patraikos, 100% subsidiary of the Group (Greece, Patraikos Gulf) - Calfrac Well Services Ltd HELPE Sea of Thrace, 100% subsidiary of the Group (Greece, Sea of Thrace concession) - Total E&P Greece B.V., Edison International SpA HELPE West Kerkyra, 100% subsidiary of the Group (Greece, Block 2 - West of Corfu island) - f) The Company has extended loans to its subsidiaries.
-The outstanding balance of these loans as at 30 June 2019 was €141 million (31 December 2018: €141 million).
-Interest income for the six-month period ended 30 June 2019 was €3 million (30 June 2018: €4 million).
+- e) The Company participates in the following jointly controlled operations with other third parties relating to exploration and production of hydrocarbons in Greece, either directly or indirectly, through its subsidiaries: - Edison International SpA HELPE Patraikos, 100% subsidiary of the Group (Greece, Patraikos Gulf) - Calfrac Well Services Ltd HELPE Sea of Thrace, 100% subsidiary of the Group (Greece, Sea of Thrace concession) - Total E&P Greece B.V., Edison International SpA HELPE West Kerkyra, 100% subsidiary of the Group (Greece, Block 2 West of Corfu island) - f) In July 2019, Asprofos S.A. proceeded to net cumulative losses carried forward against its paid-up share capital (Note 5) and, accordingly, the Company recorded an additional impairment loss of €6,9 million in the statement of comprehensive income, fully impairing its investment.
+Asprofos then issued new shares of a total value of €6,7 million. - g) In July 2019, Elpedison BV, where the Company holds 5%, acquired the non-controlling interests in Elpedison SA of 24,22% and currently owns the entire share capital of Elpedison SA.
+The total aggregate consideration for the ordinary share capital acquired amounted to €20 million.
+The acquisition was financed through a share capital increase in Elpedison BV with cash injected by the shareholders (Company's share was 1 million). - h) The Company has extended loans to its subsidiaries.
+The outstanding balance of these loans as at 30 September 2019 was €141 million (31 December 2018: €141 million).
+Interest income for the nine-month period ended 30 September 2019 was €5 million (30 September 2018: €5,5 million).
 All loans are at variable interest rates.
-The average interest rate on inter-company loans due was 4,69%.
+The average interest rate on inter-company loans due was 4,66%.

 The Company has also received loans from its subsidiaries.
-The outstanding balance of these loans as at 30 June 2019 was €482 million (31 December 2018: €760 million).
-Interest expense for the six-month period ended 30 June 2019 was €20 million (30 June 2018: €21 million).
+The outstanding balance of these loans as at 30 September 2019 was \in 475 million (31 December 2018: \in 760 million).
+Interest expense for the nine-month period ended 30 September 2019 was \in 26,6 million (30 September 2018: \in 31,6 million).
 All loans are at variable interest rates.
-The average interest rate on inter-company loans during the six-month period ended 30 June 2019 was 5,35%.
+The average interest rate on inter-company loans during the nine-month period ended 30 September 2019 was 5,35%.